The definitive guide to protecting your vehicle from theft

 6. Protect the VIN

 The vehicle identification number (VIN) is a unique way to identify individual vehicles.
 Make sure you have copies of each vehicle’s VIN saved somewhere safe, just in case.
-If the vehicle is stolen, it’s easier to identify if you can provide the VIN to police.
+While the VIN will be tied to your licence plate, it’s easier when you report the theft if you can provide a VIN, too.
+If the vehicle is stolen, it’s easy for thieves to swap a licence plate but much harder for them to tamper with the VIN.
+Police will use the VIN to identify a stolen vehicle if it’s recovered.

 7. Record unique identifiers